RonaldSiddall/Numerical-homogenization/README.md

 # Numerical homogenisation of mechanical properties
 ## Semestral project - Ronald Ch.
 Siddall, AVI FM TUL
-This project implements a program for numerical homogenization of mechanical properties, specifically designed for computational simulation using Flow123d.
-The program includes several auxiliary software components and scripts to streamline the entire process from user input to result output.
+This program does numerical homogenization of mechanical properties using the Flow123d simulator for two dimensional problems.

+It solves two types of microstructures:
+ - chessboard
+ - sandwich

+There are two possible modes that can be used in this program:
+ - for a single chosen n
+ - for a given sequence of n

 ## Prerequisites
 To use the implemented program for numerical homogenization, you need to first install/download this software: